shu8/cap-editor/docs/security.md

 2. Using biometrics or hardware tokens
    Some devices will support biometrics natively (e.g., Windows Hello, Apple Touch ID, Apple Face ID).
 Some users may also have hardware tokens (e.g., YubiKeys, Google Titan keys).

    After registering, users have the option to register their device with the platform in order to login without their email in future (when using the same device).
-When visiting the login page, browsers will automatically request authentication via such devices (without requiring a username).
+When visiting the login page, users have the choice to use biometric authentication, if their browser supports it.

 ## Onboarding/registering